Untangling the role of temporal and spatial variations in persistance of populations: The ( )-model

-Here $\| \cdot \|$ stands for the euclidian norm on $\mathbb{R}^2$.
-The classical Oseledet's Multiplicative ergodic theorem implies that the above limit exists, and can take at most two different values, called \emph{Lyapunov exponent} (see e.g Chapter 1.4 in \cite{these}).
-Since the matrices $M_{\varepsilon, m}^{h}$ are irreducible and \textit{ Metzler }, ie have non-negative off-diagonal coefficients, a random version of Perron - Frobenius Theorem (see e.g. Proposition 2.13 in \cite{BS19}) implies that the top Lyapunov exponent, denoted here $\bm{\Lambda}(\varepsilon, m, T)$, is such that, for all $X_0 \in \mathbb{R}_+^2 \setminus \{0 \}$, almost surely,
+exists, and can take at most two different values $\lambda_1 \geq \lambda_2$, called \emph{Lyapunov exponent} (see e.g Chapter 1.4 in \cite{these}).
+Since the matrices $M_{\varepsilon, m}^{h}$ are irreducible and \textit{ Metzler }, ie have non-negative off-diagonal coefficients, a random version of Perron - Frobenius Theorem (see \cite{ADG94}), and Proposition 2.13 in \cite{BS19}) implies that the top Lyapunov exponent $\lambda_1$, is such that, for all $X_0 \in \mathbb{R}_+^2 \setminus \{0 \}$, almost surely,

+Moreover, by Proposition 3.4 in \cite{CM19}, we can define the growth rate $\bm{\Lambda}(\varepsilon, m, \mu)$ of the continuous-time model and related it to the Lypaunov exponent of the discrete-time model:

-Obviously, $\bm{\Lambda}(\varepsilon, m, T)$ and $\bm{\Delta}(\varepsilon, m, T)$ are linked.
-Indeed, note that the compact set $[V_m^-, V_m^+]$ is positively invariant for $V = \ln(x_1) - \ln(x_2)$ and attracts all trajectories.
+Obviously, $\bm{\Lambda}(\varepsilon, m, \mu)$ and $\bm{\Delta}(\varepsilon, m, T)$ are linked.
+Indeed, note that the compact set $[V_m^-, V_m^+]$ is positively invariant for $V = \frac{1}{2}(\ln(x_1) - \ln(x_2))$ and attracts all trajectories.
 Hence, for all initial condition $(x_1(0), x_2(0))$, there exists a time $t_0$ such that, for all $t \geq t_0$, $V(t) \in [V_m^-, V_m^+]$.
 In particular, for $t \geq t_0$;

 This yields

 Taking the logarithm and sending $t$ to infinity proves the following: \begin{proposition} One has